Predicting Phenotypes from Brain Connection Structure: Data Analysis

 Figure \ref{F:simulation4} displays side-by-side boxplots of the percentage MSE reductions for the different methods.
 The accuracy and reliability of BaCon are significantly greater than those of Lasso and elastic net.
 The random forests technique has the highest median accuracy, although it displays fairly high volatility.
 The results for $L_2$-boosting are not shown in the figure because it had a significantly worse performance and a negative median MSE reduction.

 The estimated marginal posterior density of the PDP discount parameter $d$ is displayed in Figure \ref{F:clustering}.
 The posterior probability of the event $[d=0]$ is estimated to be exactly zero.
-This suggests that a non-Dirichlet PDP allocation is strongly supported, as previously suggested in the EDA.
-As mentioned in the beginning of Section \ref{S:MCMC}, the \textit{least-squares allocation} for the covariate-to-cluster allocations was computed.
+This suggests that a non-Dirichlet PDP allocation is strongly supported, as previously suggested by the EDA.
+As mentioned in Section \ref{S:MCMC}, we computed the \textit{least-squares allocation} for the covariate-to-cluster assignments.
 The number of clusters in the least-squares allocation was $\hat{q}=257$.
 For each least-squares allocation cluster, we computed the taxicab distances between the member covariates and the latent vector.
 The cluster-specific median distances are plotted in Figure \ref{F:taxicab}.
 The plots reveal high within-cluster concordance irrespective of cluster size, with the largest clusters having a higher-than-average median taxicab distance.
-This demonstrates the effectiveness of BaCon as a model-based clustering procedure.
+These results demonstrate the effectiveness of BaCon as a model-based clustering procedure.

-Table \ref{T:dataanalysis} lists seven clusters of pairs of brain regions according to the Desikan atlas that are most predictive of composite creativity index (CCI), with the cluster-level posterior probabilities of being predictors exceeding 0.8.
-Although cluster labels 1--7 in Table \ref{T:dataanalysis} are arbitrary, the clusters are listed in decreasing order of posterior probability of being a (cluster) predictor, with cluster 1 being most predictive of CCI.
-Each cluster consists of one or more brain region pairs; cluster 1 consists of 5 region pairs, whereas clusters 2 and 3 consist of one pair each.
-Within each cluster, each brain region pair (i.e.\ covariate) is listed along with its posterior probability of being a cluster representative.
-The within-cluster posterior probabilities obviously sum to 1.
-For example, the most important brain region pair in cluster 1 is the left hemisphere pair consisting of the regions lh-entorhinal and lh-parsopercularis, with a cluster representative posterior probability equal to 0.978.
+Table \ref{T:dataanalysis} lists seven clusters of pairs of brain regions according to the Desikan atlas that are most predictive of composite creativity index (CCI), for which the cluster-level posterior probabilities of being predictors exceeded 0.8.
+Although the cluster labels are arbitrary, the clusters appear in decreasing order of posterior probability of being (cluster) predictors, e.g., cluster 1 is the most predictive of CCI.
+Each cluster consists of one or more brain region pairs, e.g., cluster 1 consists of 5 region pairs, whereas clusters 2 and 3 consist of one pair each.
+Within each cluster, each brain region pair (i.e., covariate) is listed along with its posterior probability of being a cluster representative.
+For example, the most important brain region pair in cluster 1 is the left hemisphere pair consisting of the regions lh-entorhinal and lh-parsopercularis with a cluster representative posterior probability of 0.978.